-- To outsiders and future employees, the organisation and management naturally want to present themselves in their best light.
-Sometimes this also conveys a vision that does not always reflect in practice the actual or potential reality.
+- The organisation and management naturally want to present themselves in their best light to outsiders and future employees.
+This can sometimes give an impression that is not always reflected in practice or in the actual or potential reality.

-For better understanding, here is an overview of our six mindset model, outlining the mindsets managers lead with.
+Here is an overview of our six mindset model depicting the mindsets managers lead with.

 The book “Mindset Matters – Shaping leadership and corporate culture for the future” explores the model in detail.
-Click here to order your free poster illustrating the mindsets in different life situations.
+Click here to order your free poster depicting the mindsets in different life situations.

-In this respect, the Corona crisis is a striking example of a trigger for regression.
-Under these extreme conditions, the organisations that remain most capable of acting are those that have been able to establish an extremely well thought out and mature corporate culture.
+In this respect, the Coronavirus pandemic is an example of a trigger for regression.
+Under these extreme conditions, the organisations that remain most capable of acting are those that have been able to establish a carefully thought out and mature corporate culture.
 In an interview with Haufe, Bodo Janssen, CEO of Upstalsboom, sums it up like this:

 “We respond to stressful situations with earlier areas of the brain, we fall back on past experiences.
 In such circumstances we are saved by our culture.

 This is far removed from the view that culture is “nice to have”.
 Janssen concludes that, the ” committed and proactive involvement of everyone ” does not work by way of directive.
 Guidance instead of control and allowing room for creative freedom unfettered by restrictions are more relevant than ever before – and work all the better the more they are practised.
 A culture of trust based on the individual skills of the employees and inspirational leadership enables faster, more flexible and more innovative action.
 However, this does not happen overnight.
 It has also been impeded due to the COVID-19 crisis.

 A 2020 empirical study investigating the impact of the COVID-19 crisis on the management culture in companies revealed some interesting findings and arrived at the following conclusion: